Former researchers and professors

 Guido Caldarelli is the founder and former coordinator of NETWORKS.
-He is a statistical physicist and full professor in Theoretical Physics at Università Ca' Foscari in Venice (Italy).
-Caldarelli received his Ph.D. from SISSA, after which he was a postdoc in the Department of Physics and School of Biology, University of Manchester.
+He received his Ph.D. from SISSA, after which he was a postdoc in the Department of Physics and School of Biology, University of Manchester.
 He then worked at the Theory of Condensed Matter Group, University of Cambridge UK.
 He returned to Italy as a lecturer at National Institute for Condensed Matter (INFM) and later as Primo Ricercatore in the Institute of Complex Systems of the National Research Council of Italy.
 In this period he was also the coordinator of the Networks subproject, part of the Complexity Project, for the Fermi Centre.
 He also spent some terms at University of Fribourg (Switzerland).
 In 2006 he has been visiting professor at École Normale Supérieure in Paris, in 2007 in the University of Barcelona, and in 2010 in ETH Zurich.
+He was at IMT between 2011 and 2020.
 He is ISI Fellow and fellow of the London Institute for Mathematical Science from its foundation.

 Giulio Cimini is Assistant Professor at Università Tor Vergata in Rome (Italy).
 His main expertise includes statistical physics, probability theory and data analysis, and his work focuses mainly on interdisciplinary application of physics in complex systems of social, biological, economic and financial nature.
 His current research is carried on in collaboration with researchers from national central banks and other central counterparty institutions.
 He obtained BSc and MS in physics at “La Sapienza” University of Rome (Italy), and got the PhD degree in theoretical and interdisciplinary physics at University of Fribourg (Switzerland).
 Before his current position, he was awarded a fellowship from the Swiss Natural Science Foundation for a research project on evolutionary game theory carried out at University Carlos III in Madrid (Spain).
 Then, he was a post-doctoral researcher at Institute for Complex Systems (ISC-CNR) in Rome (Italy), and a senior researcher at IMT School for Advanced Studies Lucca (Italy) in the NETWORKS unit.